 Our drawing depicts a canal probably inspired by one of the railways which he loved so much and which appear many times in his oeuvre.
 The railways are not only aesthetically interesting, but an allegory of progress and change reflecting his career.

-In this drawing which seems to be preparatory for a more ambitious painted work, the artist uses black pencil, almost stumped, to depict the desired foggy atmosphere.
-Our composition probably served as a, inspiration for realizing part of his famous work Abandon and one of his preparatory India ink drawings conserved in the Ixelles Museum (ill.
+In this drawing which seems to be preparatory for a more ambitious painted work, the artist uses fusain almost as if it were stump to depict the desired foggy atmosphere.
+Our composition probably served as inspiration for realizing part of his famous work Abandon and one of his preparatory India ink drawings conserved in the Ixelles Museum (ill.
 1).
 The part of the work depicting an open view towards the outdoors is close to our composition whose thick vertical line on the left side recalls the columns which structure the balcony in the final work.
 Particular to Surrealist works, the viewer is invited to let his imagination loose and adopt a second point of view: our drawing could be a depiction of a calm lake on which a few lively barges are floating enlivened by a few people.

 Without ever joining the group of Surrealists created by André Breton, Delvaux nonetheless was inspired throughout his career by most of the great figures in this movement.

 In 1979, fifteen years before his death, Paul Delvaux created the Paul Delvaux Foundation for the proper conservation of his pictures and the transmission of his work.
 Largely formed from his personal collection, the Foundation holds the largest collection of canvases, drawings and prints by his hand.
 Delvaux also bequeathed his archives, as well as the management of his copyrights.